 Log (R35) = 0.732+ 0.588 Log (K) - 0.864Log (Ø)……………..
 [8]

-Where, R35 = Pore throat radius corresponding to the 35th percentile mercury saturation, microns, Ø = Porosity ambient conditions, %, and K = Air permeability ambient conditions, mD.
+Where, R35 = Pore throat radius corresponding to the 35th percentile mercury saturation, microns, Ø = Porosity ambient conditions, %, and K = Air permeability ambient conditions, md.
 There are the five petrophysical flow units with distinctive reservoir performance differentiated by R35 method (Winland, 1972), as following;1) Mega porous units, when R35 is more than10 microns,2) Macroporous units, when R35 is more than 2.5 and less than 10 microns, , 3) Mesoporous units, when R35 is more than 0.5 and less than 2.5 microns, 4) Microporous units (0.2<R35<.5 microns) and 5) Nanoporous units (R35<0.2 microns).

+3.2.
 Electrical Flow Unit (EFU)

-The formation resistivity factor (F) was studied by many authors, such as (El Sayed, 1976; El Sayed, 1981; El Sayed,and Zeidan, 1983) where the formation resistivity factor is a function of the electric pore throat radius and the effective cross-sectional area available for electric conduction.
-Rezaee, et al, (2007) introduced a new technique for classifying porosity and formation resistivity factor, like hydraulic flow unit concept as:
+The formation resistivity factor (F) was studied by many authors, such as (El Sayed and Zeidan, 1983) where the formation resistivity factor is a function of the electric pore throat radius and the effective cross-sectional area available for electric conduction.
+Rezaee, et al., (2007) introduced a new technique for classifying porosity and formation resistivity factor, like hydraulic flow unit concept as:

 ERI=∅F………………..….
 [9]

 Where ERI is the electrical radius indicator and Ø is the porosity (%), and F is the formation resistivity factor.
-Rezaee, et al, (2007) established a new approach to classify and F data based on current zone indicator (CZI) and electrical flow unit (EFU) that showed the comparison between RQI and ERI and indicated that ERI can be matched with RQI, much authors (Zhang, Xiaodong and Knackstedt, Mark,1995; Hilfer, and Manwart, 2001; Slater, and Lesmes, 2002) discussed the lack of match between RQI and ERI by showing that the electrical and hydraulic pathways are not identical.
+Rezaee, et al., (2007) established a new approach to classify and F data based on current zone indicator (CZI) and electrical flow unit (EFU) that showed the comparison between RQI and ERI and indicated that ERI can be matched with RQI, much authors (Zhang and Knackstedt,1995; Hilfer and Manwart, 2001; Slater and Lesmes, 2002) discussed the lack of match between RQI and ERI by showing that the electrical and hydraulic pathways are not identical.

 ERI is controlled by the electrical radius for each sample.
 In order to separate samples with similar electrical flow properties, ERI must be divided to volume of void space or pore to matrix volume ratio (normalized porosity) Øz = (Ø /1-Ø);